cyterat/mil-products-aggregator/README.md

 Data scraping and aggregation script for military gear from various Ukrainian online stores.

-Will retrieve discount price (if available) and exclude out-of-stock products.
+Retrieves discount price (if available) and excludes out-of-stock products.

 ## Script can retrieve product information from __28__ online stores